On Iterated Logarithms

 I want to do some exposition on the role of iterated logarithms in Statistics.
 First, iterated logarithms usually conjure up an image of the Law of Iterated Logarithms (LIL).
 Most PhDs students haven taken a measure theory course know that it exists, but maybe not exactly what it is.
 They likely do not know that there are two LILs, with the more interesting one often referred to as the “other” LIL.
 In the popular Durrett textbook the LIL appears in the end where some classes fail to get to.
 In fact, I took both semesters of Measure theory at Duke (where Durrett is professor emeritus) and we never covered the law of iterated logarithm.

 Second, the function showes up other places.
 These places are hard to find.
-If you type in “iterated logarithm {statistics, probability}” in google or your favorite LLM, you’ll be flooded with the (main) LIL.
+If you type in “iterated logarithm {statistics, probability}” in Google or your favorite LLM, you’ll be flooded with the (main) LIL.
 So when you find a place the function shows up otherwise, you bookmark it.
 Here I’ll try to bookmark all of them and draw connections.
-Moreover, I want to investigate where the hell the \(\pi\) comes from in the the “other” LIL.
+Moreover, I want to investigate where the \(\pi\) comes from in the the “other” LIL.

 The (Main) Law of Iterated Logarithm